The State of Indian FMCG Network

 The Impact of AI & Machine Learning on FMCG Distribution

 In summary, while all these experiments are on, one inference is possibly agreed by all.
 The ordering mechanism or the technology aspect is sort of taken as a given, it is possible, the challenge is in making the mechanism worthwhile to the retailer and sticky.
-FMCG companies are realizing that this is better achieved by having an analytics platform built on AI and Machine Learning that can provide instant actionable insights to the sales leadership as well as the feet on the ground to effectively push sales across channels.
-These can be in the form of personalization – identifying the right category / SKU/Promotion to be pushed in the right channel / retailer, Complex Trend Analytics – using Machine Learning to isolate and identify granular trends from complex sales signals and generate alerts and actions instantly when the sales person is at the retail shop and tracking SKU, product performance and projections at a granular level.
+FMCG companies are realizing that this is better achieved by having a retail data analytics platform built on AI and Machine Learning that can provide instant actionable insights to the sales leadership as well as the feet on the ground to effectively push sales across channels.
+These can be in the form of personalization – identifying the right category / SKU/Promotion to be pushed in the right channel/retailer, Complex Trend Analytics – using Machine Learning to isolate and identify granular trends from complex sales signals and generate alerts and actions instantly when the salesperson is at the retail shop and tracking SKU, product performance and projections at a granular level.
 FMCG companies need the analytical power to actively orchestrate and drive the sales execution in the field instead of doing a lot of Post Facto analytics.
-There is no silver bullet amongst all the options described to achieve this but the one who stays agile , nimble and constantly learns and unlearns will be the one that wins the highly promising Indian Consumer Industries Marketplace.
+There is no silver bullet amongst all the options described to achieve this but the one who stays agile, nimble and constantly learns and unlearns will be the one that wins the highly promising Indian Consumer Industries Marketplace.